Lectionary: Three-year Sunday cycle

-The Gospel of John is read throughout Easter, and is used for other liturgical seasons including Advent, Christmas, and Lent where appropriate.
+The Gospel of John is read throughout the Easter season, and is used for other liturgical seasons including Advent, Christmas, and Lent where appropriate.
+In Year B, chapter 6 of the Gospel of John is read on the 17th to the 21st Sundays of Ordinary Time (ninth to thirteenth Sundays after Trinity), during July and August, as the Gospel of Mark is the shortest Gospel.

 Daily lectionaries

 The Roman Catholic lectionary includes a two-year cycle for the weekday mass readings (called Cycle I and Cycle II).
 Odd-numbered years are Cycle I; even-numbered ones are Cycle II.
-The weekday lectionary includes a reading from the Old Testament, Acts, Revelation, or the Epistles; a responsorial Psalm; and a reading from one of the Gospels.
+The weekday lectionary includes a reading from the Old Testament, Acts, Revelation, or the Epistles; a responsorial Psalm; and a reading from one of the gospels.
 These readings are generally shorter than those appointed for use on Sundays.
 The pericopes for the first reading along with the psalms are arranged in a two-year cycle.
-The Gospels are arranged so that portions of all four are read every year.
+The gospels are arranged so that portions of all four are read every year.
 This weekday lectionary has also been adapted by some denominations with congregations that celebrate daily Eucharistic services.
 It has been published in the Episcopal Church's Lesser Feasts and Fasts and in the Anglican Church of Canada's Book of Alternative Services (among others).

-This eucharistic lectionary should not be confused with the various Daily Office lectionaries in use in various denominations.
+This eucharistic lectionary is distinct the various Daily Office lectionaries in use in various denominations.
 The Consultation on Common Texts has produced a three-year Daily Lectionary which is thematically tied into the Revised Common Lectionary, but the RCL does not provide a daily Eucharistic lectionary as such.
-Various Anglican and Lutheran Churches have their own daily lectionaries.
+Various Anglican and Lutheran churches have their own daily lectionaries.
 Many of the Anglican daily lectionaries are adapted from the one provided in the 1979 Book of Common Prayer.

 Other lectionary information

 In some churches, the lectionary is carried in the entrance procession by a lector.
 In the Catholic Church, the Book of the Gospels is carried in by a deacon (when there is no deacon, a lector might process in with the Book of the Gospels).
 When the Book of the Gospels is used, the first two readings are read from the lectionary, while the Book of the Gospels is used for the final reading.

-The lectionary is not to be confused with a missal, gradual or sacramentary.
+The lectionary is separate from a missal, gradual, or sacramentary.
 While the lectionary contains scripture readings, the missal or sacramentary contains the appropriate prayers for the service, and the gradual contains chants for use on any particular day.
 In particular, the gradual contains a responsory which may be used in place of the responsorial psalm.

+Anglican lectionaries

+Present day Church of England Common Worship Lectionaries were derived from the Revised Common Lectionary and published between 2000 and 2010.